Availability Feb - Dec

 Meet on Location Yes

 Set in Tröllaskagi (Troll) Peninsula, Dalvik and its waters are nature watching paradise.
 Aboard a comfortable tour boat, we set sail from the harbor into the North Atlantic.
 We'll be treated to gorgeous views of Eyjafjörður Fjord and Hrísey Island, home to a giant puffin population and forty other bird species.
 Depending on the season, you might spot some puffins in flight

 As we venture out, your guide will share their wildlife knowledge.
 While there is no map with pinpointed whale migration locations, they will use their latest insights to give you the best chance at a sighting.
-Dalvík Iceland whale watching tours have some of the highest success rates in the world, so we are guaranteed some great sights.
+Dalvík Iceland whale watching tours have some of the highest success rates in the world, so we are guaranteed some incredible sights.

 The entire tour takes around 2.5 – 3.5 hours.

-Arctic Sea Tours ticket office.
+Meeting point: Arctic Sea Tours ticket office.
 Click here for a map.

 We recommend that you arrive at the meeting point at least 20 minutes before departure.

-This tour has different starting times depending on the day and season with four departures a day in June, July and August.
+This tour has different starting times depending on the day and season, with four departures a day in June, July, and August.